 The bullet train, operated by the CRH (China Railway High-Speed), was launched on Boxing Day 2012.
 Capable of transporting commuters at speeds of up to 218mph, it easily covers the 1,428 miles between the northern capital Beijing and the southern trading hub of Ghuangzhou in a mere eight hours.
 The service fast became the global standard for speed in the rail industry and is the world's longest high speed rail line.

 REO has helped the train improve performance by supplying more efficient drive components.
 The custom made parts, tested and manufactured in REO's state of the art Berlin plant, include absorption circuit inductors (AMCs) and auxiliary transformers.

 Inverters used in modern electric trains can, if not appropriately dampened, lead to electrical instability and, as a result, AMCs should be integrated as part of the main drive.
 They help counter voltage surges, electrical interference (EMC issues), harmonic distortion, short circuits and, ultimately, complete loss of motor power.

-The custom made AMCs provided by REO solve these problems by minimising electrical vibration, allowing the train to start-up and slow down smoothly, in the safest manner, with the most efficient motor performance.
+The custom made AMCs provided by REO solve these problems by minimizing electrical vibration, allowing the train to start-up and slow down smoothly, in the safest manner, with the most efficient motor performance.